AyeCode/invoicing/readme.txt

 = 2.5.12 =
 * Apostrophes slashed when used in invoice item description - FIXED
+* Link to the subscription from individual invoices - ADDED

 = 2.5.11 =
 * Ability to export subscriptions - ADDED